 Without goals, how do you know where you are headed?
 Goals identify where you want to go, and they can keep you on track.
 You can always make minor adjustments to get back on track.
 You can establish your own rules and boundaries to keep you aligned with your goals.
 Take me for example.
 Yes, I do like dessert.
 Ice cream is my favorite and I have it sometimes, but most of the time I pick a healthier alternative so ice cream becomes a treat, not a staple.

 Since I do have a sweet tooth, I have healthy recipes I can make to satisfy my sweet tooth without surrendering my healthy lifestyle.
 I also enjoy a glass of wine when out with my friends or on the weekends.
-To keep me on track, I follow a 80/20 percent rule where I try and make sure that 80 percent—a big majority—of my decisions fall into the healthy lifestyle camp, giving me 20 percent wiggle room for treats or the crazy busy travel day when a workout isn’t possible.
+To keep me on track, I follow an 80/20 percent rule where I try and make sure that 80 percent—a big majority—of my decisions fall into the healthy lifestyle camp, giving me 20 percent wiggle room for treats or the crazy busy travel day when a workout isn’t possible.
 And Yes, I do miss a workout on occasion.
 But I stick to my rules.
-I never go more than two days in a row without a workout and I view treats as a once in a while thing, not an everyday thing.
-My guidelines are about maintain self-discipline.
+I never got more than two days in a row without a workout and I view treats as a once in a while thing, not an everyday thing.
+My guidelines are about maintaining self-discipline.
 Never do I feel deprived.

 Set your life up for success.

 With self-discipline, you are on your own side.
 You aren’t at war with yourself and you begin to learn the decisions you need to repeatedly make for success.
 When you make those self-disciplined decisions and see the positive results, guess what?
 You are writing your very own success plan for success!
 It’s rewarding to feel in control of your fitness and know you are contributing to your health.
 In a word, self-discipline makes you … HAPPY.